LaFleur93/PDF-data-extraction/README.md

 <h2>Background</h2>

 In the Vertical Farming industry, many varieties of herbs are to be harvested daily from different benches located in different acres.
 For the sake of organisation, the workers have access to a PDF file which contains all the information needed for the harvest procedure.
-An example of a single "Harvest Label" is as follows:
+An example of a single "Harvest Label" from a random day is as follows:

 <img src="https://user-images.githubusercontent.com/74310745/232113745-359ce038-3f73-4c75-b530-04810eda7451.png" width="600"/>